Choice Hotels International (NYSE:CHH) Given New $111.00 Price Target at Morgan Stanley

-Choice Hotels International (NYSE:CHH) had its target price hoisted by Morgan Stanley from $106.00 to $111.00 in a research note published on Tuesday, Price Targets.com reports.
-They currently have an equal weight rating on the stock.
+Choice Hotels International (NYSE:CHH) had its target price lifted by research analysts at Morgan Stanley from $106.00 to $111.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “equal weight” rating on the stock.
+Morgan Stanley’s price target indicates a potential upside of 4.68% from the company’s previous close.

-Other equities analysts have also recently issued research reports about the stock.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Choice Hotels International from $84.00 to $98.00 and gave the stock a hold rating in a research report on Thursday, February 18th.
-Gordon Haskett lifted their target price on shares of Choice Hotels International from $95.00 to $104.00 and gave the stock a hold rating in a research report on Tuesday, January 5th.
-Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and two have issued a buy rating to the stock.
-The company has an average rating of Hold and a consensus target price of $87.58.
+Several other equities analysts have also recently issued reports on CHH.
+Gordon Haskett lifted their price objective on Choice Hotels International from $95.00 to $104.00 and gave the company a “hold” rating in a research note on Tuesday, January 5th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Choice Hotels International from $84.00 to $98.00 and gave the stock a “hold” rating in a research note on Thursday, February 25th.
+Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and two have assigned a buy rating to the company.
+The company has an average rating of “Hold” and an average price target of $87.58.

 Choice Hotels International Company Profile